 - You are able use voice commands to search for songs, albums and artists and even podcasts and internet stations from HEOS & Alexa compatible music apps - like Amazon Music, Pandora, TuneIn, iHeartRadio, Spotify Connect, & SiriusXM.

 Notes:Google Assistant Support: Ask your Google Home, the Google app (for Apple iOS 12.0+ and Android OS 5.0+), or other devices with Google Assistant built-in to control HEOS content across your listening environment.
 Once you start music in the HEOS app, you can ask the Google Assistant to control volume, play, pause, skip tracks, and more.
 Once you have grouped your HEOS-enabled devices using the HEOS app, you can use the Google Assistant and voice commands to control a group of HEOS devices as a whole.
 Make sure the unit has the latest HEOS software and firmware update installed.

-- A future firmware update will allow you to use the Google Assistant and your voice to queue up music services, power on/off devices, switch inputs and more.
+- A future firmware update (no ETA) will allow you to use the Google Assistant and your voice to queue up music services, power on/off devices, switch inputs and more.

 - Click here for more info on Google Assistant for HEOS.

 Josh.ai Smart Home Voice Automation: An elevated voice agent for the high-end smart home, Josh.ai offers flexible voice control for nearly any aspect of your day-to-day experience and entertainment environment.
 Use voice commands to control the Denon AV receiver, thermostat, lights, home appliances, powered speakers, and more.
 Josh.ai is installed by custom integrators and accessed through the Josh - Home Automation app on your Apple iOS 12.1+ or Android OS 4.4+ device.